DV

 Strategy & risk

 IEFA tracks MSCI EAFE IMI Index with an index approach, while VEA tracks FTSE Developed All Cap ex US Index with an international approach.
-Beta is 0.89 for IEFA and 0.97 for VEA, indicating IEFA is less volatile relative to the market.
+Beta is 0.89 for IEFA and 0.97 for VEA, making IEFA the less volatile of the two by this measure.

 IEFA beta0.89